-\end{definition} Admissibility formalizes what it means for a distribution to be consistent with the conformal filtration.
-A natural choice for $\pi$ is $\text{Unif}(0, 1)$, in which case $P_x$ is exactly conformally calibrated, however, non-uniform $\pi$ measures can be useful for targeted sampling, e.g. rare event sampling (Section \ref{sec:distribution_quality}).
+\end{definition} $\pi$-Admissibility formalizes what it means for a distribution to be consistent with the conformal filtration.
+A natural choice for $\pi$ is $\text{Unif}(0, 1)$, in which case $P_x(C_\alpha(x)) = 1-\alpha$ on every empirical conformal set, i.e. each observed $C_\alpha(x)$ is an exact quantile region of $P_x$.
+Non-uniform $\pi$ measures can still be useful for targeted sampling, e.g. rare event sampling (Section \ref{sec:distribution_quality}).